powerhousepro69/videoinfox/readme.md

    (Copy the url to clipboard then add video url to a user set list with the videoinfox -l gui keyboard shortcut.)

-2. Download single list or
-   Load unlimited user lists into the download queue for batch download.
+2. Download single list or load unlimited user lists into the download queue for batch download.

 ![download list menu](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/DOWNLOAD-LIST.png)